Plastic waste protest at Youth Climate Strike

 Projects/Activities: We have a monthly meeting featuring great local speakers most months.
 We lobby our elected officials, and members interact with (and serve on) local commissions important to our work.
 We also arrange occasional special events for educating the public, fundraising, or otherwise building the Zero Waste movement in Austin.

-Meetings: Last Wednesday of the month, 7 PM, usually at Recycled Reads (5335 Burnet Road).
+Meetings: Last Wednesday of the month, 7 PM, locations vary.
 Check Web site for updates.

 Austin, TX 78702